satomiichii/yearone_takehome/README.md

 $ touch .env
 ```

-Add API Key to .env file. \*You can get the API key by registering with the RapidAPI(link is in About this App section)
+Add API Key to .env file. \*You can get the API key by registering with the RapidAPI(link is in About this App section).

 ```
 REACT_APP_API_KEY=YOUR_API_KEY_HERE